ktrns/scrnaseq/README.md

 ##### __`marker_padj`__

-Adjusted p-value for defining a marker gene.
+Adjusted p-value for defining a marker gene

 ##### __`marker_log2FC`__

-Minimum absolute log2 fold change for defining a marker gene.
+Minimum absolute log2 fold change for defining a marker gene

 ##### __`deg_contrasts`__

-Contrasts to be done for testing for differential expression.
-Can be a table in form of a R data.frame or an Excel file.
+Contrasts for testing differential expression.
+Can be a table in form of n R `data.frame` or an Excel file.
 The table needs to have the following columns:

 * `condition_column`: The categorial column in the cell metadata to test.
 Special columns are `orig.ident` for sample, `seurat_clusters` for cluster and `Phase` cell cycle phase.
 * `condition_group1`: The condition level(s) in group 1 (nominator).
-The group can contain multiple levels concatenated by the plus character.
-An empty string means that all levels not in group 2 will be used (complement).
+The group can contain multiple levels concatenated by the `+` character.
+An empty string means that all levels not in group 2 will be used.
 * `condition_group2`: The condition level(s) in group 2 (denominator).
-The group can contain multiple levels concatenated by the plus character.
-An empty string means that all levels not in group 1 will be used (complement).
+The group can contain multiple levels concatenated by the `+` character.
+An empty string means that all levels not in group 1 will be used.

 These columns are optional:

 * `subset_column`: Prior to testing, subset cells based on this cell metadata column.
 Special columns are `orig.ident` for sample, `seurat_clusters` for cluster and `Phase` cell cycle phase.
 Must be used together with `subset_group` (default: none).
 * `subset_group`: Levels to subset before testing.
 Multiple levels to be analysed can be given separate by semicolons.
 An empty string means that all levels will be analysed.
-Levels can be concatenated with the plus character.
+Levels can be concatenated with the `+` character.
 Must be used together with `subset_column` (default: none).
 * `assay`: Assay or dimensionality reduction to test on (default: `RNA`).
-* `slot`: When assay, which slot to use:
+* `slot`: When an assay is selected, which slot to use:
-  * raw `counts`.
-Will be automatically used when `test` is one of `negbinom`, `poisson` or `DESeq2`.
+  * raw `counts`: Default when `test` is one of `negbinom`, `poisson` or `DESeq2`
-  * normalised `data`.
-Should be used for all other tests.
-Default.
+  * normalised `data`: Default for all other tests
-  * normalised and scaled `scale.data`.
-Should not be used.
+  * normalised and scaled `scale.data`: Should not be used
-* `padj`: Maximum adjusted p-value (0.05).
+* `padj`: Maximum adjusted p-value (default: 0.05)
-* `log2FC`: Minimum absolute log2 fold change (none).
+* `log2FC`: Minimum absolute log2 fold change (default: 0)
-* `min_pct`: Minimum percentage of cells that need to express a gene in each group (0.1).
+* `min_pct`: Minimum percentage of cells that need to express a gene in each group (default: 0.1)
-* `test`: Test to use (`wilcox`).
+* `test`: Test to use.
 Can be:
-  * `wilcox`: Wilcoxon Rank Sum test
+  * `wilcox`: Wilcoxon Rank Sum test (default)
   * `bimod`: Likelihood-ratio test for single cell gene expression, (McDavid et al., Bioinformatics, 2013)
-  * `roc`: Identifies 'markers' of gene expression using ROC analysis.
+  * `roc`: Identifies markers of gene expression using ROC analysis.
   * `t`: t-test
   * `negbinom`: tests based on a negative binomial generalized linear model
   * `poisson`: tests based on a poisson generalized linear model (only UMI datasets)